-This allocation key is used for allocating general overhead costs, such as IT or building-related overhead.
-The product lines key allocates the asset costs based on the percentage share of product lines per Technical product.
+This allocation key is used for allocating general overhead costs, such as office & IT equipment or building-related overhead.
+The key allocates the asset costs based on the percentage share of direct headcount to each relevant asset cost driver in scope per Technical product.